agroknow/agrimoodle/blocks/oai_target/README.txt

 ****************************************************************
 * Thu Aug 23 13:19:09 CET 2012
 * Tasos Koutoumanos - anastasios.koutoumanos@gmail.com
 * Agro-Know Technologies - http://www.agroknow.gr
 ****************************************************************

-This plugin is part of AgriMoodle.
+This plugin is part of agriMoodle.
-FIXME: Add a description of AgriMoodle and reference to more details
+For more information please visit: http://agrimoodle.agroknow.gr

-It provides and OAI-PMH target for your Moodle instance.
+The plugin provides and OAI-PMH target for your Moodle instance.
 OAI-PMH stands for the Open Archives Initiative Protocol for Metadata Harvesting.
 You can find more information here: http://www.openarchives.org/OAI/openarchivesprotocol.html

 A harvester is a client application that issues OAI-PMH requests.
 A harvester